-The release of IEEE 802.11bb amendment created a baseline standard for the use of IEEE 802.11 technology in the optical spectrum.
-IEEE 802.11bb compliant devices have been introduced with several organizations developing prototypes and products.
-The amendment enabled the use of IEEE 802.11n, IEEE 802.11ac and IEEE 802.11ax standards in the optical domain.
-New features defined in the latest series of IEEE 802.11 amendments have been requested by various customers.
-These changes aim to expand the market and address a wider range of applications.
-This project aims to support those customer requests and ensure that the latest generation of IEEE 802.11 systems have an up-to-date industry standard to operate in the optical spectrum.
+The IEEE Std 802.11bb standard extended the operation of IEEE Std 802.11 into the optical spectrum.
+IEEE Std 802.11bb compliant devices have been introduced with several organizations developing prototypes and products.
+The amendment enabled the use of IEEE Std 802.11n, IEEE Std 802.11ac and IEEE Std 802.11ax standards in the optical domain.
+New features defined in the latest series of IEEE Std 802.11 amendments have been requested by various customers.
+These changes, including reducing the power consumption and increasing the range of LC devices, aim to expand the market and address a wider range of applications.
+This project aims to support those customer requests and ensure that the latest generation of IEEE Std 802.11 systems have an up-to-date industry standard to operate in the optical spectrum.